Muqsit/InvMenuUtils/README.md

 ## Filtering items with specific NBT tags
 **NOTE:** This method is applicable ONLY to non-readonly InvMenu instances.<br>
-Filter items only with a specific NBT tag on them to be taken out of the inventory.
+Filter items only with a specific NBT tag on them to allow players to take those items out of the inventory.
 ```php
 $menu->setListener(InvMenuListenerUtils::onlyItemsWithTag("CustomItem", StringTag::class));
 ```
-Filter items only without a specific NBT tag on them to be taken out of the inventory.
+Filter items only without a specific NBT tag on them to allow players to take those items out of the inventory.
 ```php
 $menu->setListener(InvMenuListenerUtils::onlyItemsWithoutTag("Button", ByteTag::class));
 ```